 - 1/8 teaspoon black pepper

-Note: True po’ boys are made with New Orleans Style French bread, but I’ve found that a Portuguese roll will do in a pinch.
+Note: True po’ boys are made with New Orleans Style French bread, so use that if you can find it, but I’ve found that a tender baguette or even a fresh Portuguese roll will do in a pinch.

 - 1/2 tomato sliced (about six slices = 18 calories)